This is the tale of a young princess, a little packet, a treasure chest and a childhood dream of unravelling tales stored in a trunk.

 Sabbatical with a twist

 Having collected tea since she was a child, among the first thoughts that rushed through Snigdha’s mind when she took a sabbatical after 10 years of work was… Tea!
 “I thought, ‘Let’s go on a holiday to some tea garden and see what it’s like learning about tea’.
 I had been collecting tea since I was 15 years old but I knew very little about it.
-This led me to enrol in a tea academy in Sri Lanka where I trained under Japanese Tea Master Nao Numekawa who was straight out of a Kill Bill movie, a ruthless master who worships tea.
+This led me to enroll in a tea academy in Sri Lanka where I trained under Japanese Tea Master Nao Numekawa who was straight out of a Kill Bill movie, a ruthless master who worships tea.
 My tea learning experience went from being a nice holiday in a tea garden to an intense tea learning experience.
 But I learned all there is to learn from him.”

 Having enrolled in school in 2011, Snigdha returned home in 2012 happy but with “no intention of pursuing this (tea business) further”.